Import data

 • Run an import and verify your movie dataset is ready for recommendations

-The Data Importer provides a visual interface for loading CSV data into your Neo4j instance.
+The Import tool provides a visual interface for loading CSV data into your Neo4j instance.

-Instead of writing complex import scripts, visually map your CSV data to graph nodes (Movie, Person) and relationships (ACTED_IN).
+Instead of writing complex import scripts, the Import tool allows you to visually map your CSV data to graph nodes (Movie, Person) and relationships (ACTED_IN).
 This ensures your data model supports queries from the start.

 The diagram shows the complete import process from source files to your Neo4j database.